Piano Concerto No. 2 (Rachmaninoff)

-After the disastrous 1897 premiere of his First Symphony, Rachmaninoff suffered a psychological breakdown that prevented composition for three years.
-Although depression sapped his energy, he still engaged in performance.
-Conducting and piano lessons became necessary to ease his financial position.
-In 1899, he was supposed to perform the Second Piano Concerto in London, which he had not composed yet due to illness, and instead made a successful conducting debut.
+After the disastrous 1897 premiere of his First Symphony, Rachmaninoff suffered a psychological breakdown and depression that prevented composition for three years.
+In 1899, he was supposed to perform the Second Piano Concerto in London, which he had not composed yet, and instead made a successful conducting debut.
 The success led to an invitation to return next year with his First Piano Concerto; however, he promised to reappear with a newer and better one.
-Rachmaninoff was later invited to Leo Tolstoy's home in hopes of having his writer's block revoked, but the meeting only worsened his situation.
-Relatives decided to introduce him to the neurologist Nikolai Dahl, whom he visited daily from January to April 1900, which helped restore his health and confidence in composition.
-Rachmaninoff dedicated the concerto to Dahl for successfully treating him.
+After an unsuccessful meeting with Leo Tolstoy meant to revoke his writer's block, relatives decided to introduce Rachmaninoff to the neurologist Nikolai Dahl, whom he visited daily from January to April 1900.
+Rachmaninoff dedicated the concerto to Dahl for successfully treating him by restoring his health and confidence in composition.